 When Roman finally fell silent, Eresh blurted, “That’s not how the story goes!
 Tellaos can’t live!”

 Roman stood and stretched.
-“It’s the story I’ve always been told.
+“It’s the story I’ve always been told,” he said.
+The popular version ended with Runderath slaying Tellaos, but this was the version the Oracle liked to tell.
 You really think it’s so easy to kill a Guardian?”

 “Either way, it’s just a story,” Roman said with a shrug.
 “I’m tired.
 I think I’m going to retire for the evening.”

-While he was walking away from the fire, Roman paused at the sound of his name.
+While he was walking away from the fire, Roman paused at the sound of his name being called.
 He turned to find Gareth approaching, his shadowy form silhouetted by the fire behind him.

 “What did you think of my story?” he asked.

 Roman raised an eyebrow.
 “It was fine, I guess.
 I told you, I don’t really like Egil stories.”